oybcst/project-template-r/README.md

 - [See this for more about Conda](https://hpc.ncsu.edu/Software/Apps.php?app=Conda)
 - Unfortunately, I did not test running a Notebook with **R** using miniconda...but we'll figure it out.

-**Contact me if you need help with the environment.**.
-We can develop some extra documentation based on what folks are having problems with.
+**Contact me if you need help with the environment.** We can develop some extra documentation based on what folks are having problems with.

 # Thank you!